twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/tools/diff.md

     args = ["--diff", "{{ .Destination }}", "{{ .Target }}"]
 ```

+!!! hint

+    If you generate your config file from a config file template, then you'll
+    need to escape the `{{` and `}}` in your config file template so that they
+    appear in your generated config file.

 ## Don't show scripts in the diff output

 By default, `chezmoi diff` will show all changes, including the contents of